Updated: Jun 1

 One of the nearest Messier Object from Earth

-This open cluster in Perseus may not be very popular for astrophotographers, but its colors and bright stars make for a wonderful image!
+This open cluster in Perseus may not be very popular for astrophotographers, but the colors and bright stars make for a wonderful image!
 The best part?
 Just one hour is enough to get this kind of result.
+If you are looking for a simple target or want to check off all the Messier objects like us, try imaging Messier 34.